Harrow-Hassidim-Lloyd algorithm without ancilla postselection: Derivation of the postselection-free condition

-where the last equality is valid, because $[A_{C}^{-1}, D] = 0$ as both matrices are diagonal at the same basis.
 The equation (\ref{M0}) shows that the result of measurement the observable $M$ on the quantum state (\ref{x0}) is equal to measurement of another observable $D^{\dagger}MD$ on the correct answer (\ref{x1}).
-Let us rewrite matrix $D$ in a form
+In the following section we are going to transform identity for (\ref{M0}) to extract (\ref{M1}) from (\ref{M0}) and to investigate on the remainder part.